SteveBarnett/human-centred/_posts/2022-06-08-the-accessibility-tree.md

 The thing to note here is that there have been two "best guess" jumps between the code and the human.

 - Best guess one: the browser makes the DOM from the code.
-- Best guess 2: the browser makes the accessibility tree from DOM.
+- Best guess two: the browser makes the accessibility tree from DOM.

 We can't make this perfect, but we can increase our confidence in the browser making good guesses.
 We do this by: